-- Revise the Early Years Charter so that all ECE educators know and agree to all aspects - ❖ Increase the knowledge, understandings and participation of all Education Assistants in the implementation of the NQS and QIP - Upgrade the outdoor learning environment in the Kindy/Pre Primary area through P&F financial assistance and School Board support - Ensuring all equipment is in good repair and working condition
+- Revise the Early Years Charter so that all ECE educators know and agree to all aspects - ❖ Increase the knowledge, understandings and participation of all Education Assistants in the implementation of the NQS and QIP - ❖ Finalise the upgrade of the outdoor learning environment in the Kindy/Pre Primary area through P&F financial assistance and School Advisory Council support - Ensuring all equipment is in good repair and working condition - ❖ Add internal buildings to the Capital Development Plan wall between Kindy and Pre Primary, upgrade of Kindy kitchen facilities, roof repairs to reduce flooding during extreme weather

 Currently, the reflective process is for the Principal to support the Early Years Staff, reflecting on the quality standards the practices from Kindy to Year Two.
-In 2020, various meetings will be set aside for small group and whole staff discussion, reflection and action.
+In 2021, various meetings will be set aside for small group and whole staff discussion, reflection and action.
+Mrs Danyela Payne, Kindy Teacher, has been allocated extra DOTT time to oversee aspects of the NQS.